smessie/Article-ESWC2024-DFDP/content/architecture.md

 The [Solid protocol](cite:cites solid-protocol) provides a standardized interface by providing a set of standard, open, and interoperable data formats and protocols [](cite:cites solid).
 As a result, different applications can use this set of protocols to work with the same data, overcoming the problem of each app using its own interface only working with that server.
 Because Solid stores data in a personal data vault called a Solid pod, it solves the issue of data storage outside the user's control.
-However, many apps are still being built with assumptions about the data that is stored in the pod, and they are designed for one specific use case.
+However, many apps are still being built with assumptions about the data that is stored in the pod, like the storage location and used vocabulary.
+Additionally, they are designed for one specific use case.
 In this work, we push this decentralized architecture a step further with the introduction of a declarative Solid app that makes no assumptions about the interface and app itself.
 A schematic overview of the architecture is shown in [](#fig:renderer-architecture).
 First, a user that wants to create a form should build a declarative form description using a form generator.